nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Marking a delivery as CANCELLED

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with either PENDING or DELIVERED status.
+    1. Prerequisites: Ensure that the first delivery has either PENDING or DELIVERED status by listing all deliveries using the `list -d` command.

     1. Test case: `mark -d 1 CANCELLED`<br>
        Expected: The first delivery has status changed to CANCELLED.
 Details of the delivery shown in the status message.

 2. Marking a delivery as DELIVERED

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with either PENDING or CANCELLED status.
+    1. Prerequisites: Ensure that the first delivery has either PENDING or CANCELLED status by listing all deliveries using the `list -d` command.

     1. Test case: `mark -d 1 DELIVERED`<br>
        Expected: The first delivery has status changed to DELIVERED.
 Details of the delivery shown in the status message.

 3. Marking a delivery as PENDING

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with either CANCELLED or DELIVERED status.
+    1. Prerequisites: Ensure that the first delivery has either CANCELLED or DELIVERED status by listing all deliveries using the `list -d` command.

     1. Test case: `mark -d 1 PENDING`<br>
        Expected: The first delivery has status changed to PENDING.
 Details of the delivery shown in the status message.

 4. Marking a PENDING delivery as PENDING

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with PENDING status.
+    1. Prerequisites: Ensure that the first delivery has PENDING status by listing all deliveries using the `list -d` command.

     1. Test case: `mark -d 1 PENDING`<br>
        Expected: The first delivery remains unchanged.
 Error message showing that delivery already has PENDING as status.